 TPS/PVC cable insulation can be compromised by a chemical reaction if it contacts polystyrene.
 Make sure you check the insulation is undamaged before installing this cable and always follow the cable manufacturer’s instructions.

-The plasticiser in cable insulation make’s the cable flexible, this plasticiser will slowly leach out of the cable over time.
-The process of cable losing plasticisers can be increased when the cable is in contact with other materials, such as polystyrene and polyurethane.
-The leaching of the plasticiser will cause the cable’s PVC material to become harder, more brittle and prone to cracking.
-This could mean live conductors will be exposed, and possibly result in electric shock or fire.
-It is advisable for consumers to check with the supplier of the polystyrene or polyurethane products for further details as to their suitability around PVC cabling.
+The plasticiser in cable insulation PVC to make it flexible and tough is not chemically bonded to the PVC and will slowly leach out of the cable over time.
+The process of cable losing plasticisers increases when the cable is in contact with other materials, such as polystyrene and polyurethane.
+The leaching of the plasticiser will cause the cable’s PVC material to become harder, brittle, and prone to cracking.
+This could mean live conductors are exposed, with the potential for electric shock or fire.

 One significant factor that affects the rate of leaching is the size of the contact area between the cable and polystyrene.
 The larger the contact area, the quicker the rate of plasticiser leaching out.
 The rate of the cable’s deterioration will vary with the installation conditions.

-It may mean that the cable becomes unsafe to work near during maintenance, repairs or building alterations, meaning that the cable may need to be replaced sooner than expected.
+It may mean that the cable becomes unsafe to work near during maintenance, repairs or building alterations, so the cable may need to be replaced sooner than expected.

 Typical installations where cabling was used in conjunction with polystyrene products are:

 - cold rooms